 Occupational therapists work with people across the lifespan to promote and facilitate participation in all aspects of daily life through the therapeutic use of occupations (life activities).
 The program prepares graduates to practice in a variety of settings such as hospitals, homes, private practices, rehabilitation facilities, schools, community and governmental agencies, industry, and education or research centers.

-The MOT Program is housed within the College of Health and Human Services, providing exposure to and collaboration with multiple disciplines.
-Construction of a state-of-the art facility to house the program is currently underway.
-The classrooms and laboratories offer students the opportunity to learn in simulated real-world settings, including access to high fidelity mannequins and a rehabilitation courtyard that will be utilized for education, research, and treatment.
+The MOT Program is housed within the McQueary College of Health and Human Services, providing exposure to and collaboration with multiple disciplines.
+Construction of the O'Reilly Clinical Health Sciences Center, the state-of-the art facility that houses the program, was completed in Fall, 2015.
+Classrooms, collaborative student spaces, and laboratories offer students the opportunity to learn in simulated real-world settings, including access to high fidelity mannequins and a rehabilitation courtyard that is utilized for education, research, and treatment.
 The program is guided by expert faculty members, with extensive clinical experience in diverse settings spanning the lifespan from the neonatal intensive-care unit to geriatrics.